RazumAI-ch/recipe-quality-validator/README.md

 ## ⚙️ CI/CD Notes

-A GitHub Actions workflow will build the Docker image on every push to `main`.
+A GitHub Actions workflow for automatic Docker builds can be added to publish to Docker Hub on every push to `main`.
-Support for pushing to Docker Hub or GitHub Container Registry is planned.

 ---

 ⚠️ This is a portfolio demonstration project built with mock data only.
 It is not affiliated with any employer, client, or production system.
 No confidential or proprietary information is included.